toiosoiovoio/PMR446callsign/README.md

 Replace YOUR TELEGRAM TOKEN with you bot token obtained from Telegram "BotFather"

+Pleas take into account that
-the "generated_word.db" will be created when you run the script.
-This is where the call sign are being store.
+  The "generated_word.db" will be created when you run the script.
+This is where the call sign are being store. the call sign is generated a interval the goes from 1 to 9999.
+Reduce or enlarge it by modifing line 55 and 76

 23 July 2023 -  version 0.1
-- /delete command nor working
+- /delete command not working :(
-- misses a /start with list of commands and description.
+- the bot misses a /start with list of commands and description.
 - Not sure if the feature that check is the generated call sign exists on the database works.